 This is a one-time fellowship opportunity.
 Applicants that have participated in the fellowship in past years will not be eligible to submit an application.
 The one-year fellowship will take place in the National Capital region, so applicants must be able to reside in the Washington, D.C. area.
 Non-U.S. citizens are responsible for obtaining the appropriate visa to allow them to work in the Washington, D.C. area during the fellowship period.
 Applicants must be able to pass a federal background security check.
 Prior contact/arrangements made with possible host offices before the start of the placement week will be cause for immediate disqualification from the process.

 Foreign nationals please note: while this fellowship is open to all eligible students regardless of nationality, a significant number of participating Federal host offices are unable to accept foreign nationals as Fellows.
 This may reduce the number of placement opportunities available to foreign nationals.

-Subject to the availability of funding, Sea Grant anticipates funding not less than 35 selected applicants, of which those assigned to the Legislative branch will be approximately 17.
-Each award is anticipated to be funded at a total of $84,000 in federal funding, which includes a $61,500 stipend, $5,000 for allowable expenses, and up to $15,000 for host office-related travel.
-In certain circumstances, additional office-related travel funding may take the award above $84,000.
-The anticipated start date is February 1, 2023, for the 12-month fellowship.
+Subject to the availability of funding, Sea Grant anticipates funding not less than 35 selected applicants, of which approximately 17 will be assigned to the Legislative branch.
+Each award is anticipated to be funded at a total of $90,500 in federal funding, which includes a $68,000 stipend, $5,000 for allowable expenses, $2,500 for placement process travel, and up to $15,000 for host office-related travel.
+The anticipated start date is February 1, 2024, for the 12-month fellowship.
 These awards cannot be renewed or deferred.